EDU Links! EDU Links! Get Your Red Hot EDU Links!

 There’s a belief among many search engine optimizers that links from college websites (aka EDU links) carry more link juice than typical COM, NET and ORG TLD links.
 Because of that belief, many SEO specialists spend a ridiculous amount of time and energy trying to build up links on any page that resides on an EDU TLD.
-It’s such a popular practice that college students are taking advantage of it and other entrepreneurs are going so far as to setup EDU brokerage services.
-For example, Google for edu links and what you’ll find are ads for buying none other than “top edu links.”
+It’s such a popular practice that college students and other entrepreneurs actually setup EDU brokerage services.

 Personally, unless it makes sense to seek out EDU links — the website is somehow related to an educational topic or program — we don’t waste our time trying to seek those kind of links.
 However, if we did have a website that would be fairly easy to market via EDU links, we would use some or all of these techniques:

 - Seek out programs and professors that are a good fit for your website.
 Then study their work and make contact with them.
 Request to interview them about current or unpublished work.
 Publish and promote their work and they will usually reciprocate.
 The key thing to remember is that the educational system is built on ego and self-interest.
 Use that to your advantage.